chriskonnertz/bbcode/README.md

 # BBCode

-A library that parser BBCode and converts it to HTML code.
+A library that parses BBCode and converts it to HTML code.
 Written in PHP.

 ## Installation